johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 Done: Change the Paper wallet so that it prints nicely on the Nano Printer.

 Done: Generate a qr-code when a message is signed so that it can be passed out of the pi.
-Also find, or better, make a qr-code generator for the phone that will allow me to pass a signed message into the pi.
+Also load modified MEW onto my phone so that I can generate a qr-code for a signed message and pass it into the brick.
-This could just be another modified version of MEW set up for online functionality only.

 Add PGP Messaging utility where encrypted messages are passed in and out  of the device using QR-Code.
 We will need this so that people can send private keys via email.